 Floated finishes:

-- Sand floated finish: Remove the forms while the concrete is green.
+Sand floated finish: Remove the forms while the concrete is green.
 Wet the surface and rub using a wood float.
-Rub fine sand into the surface until a uniform colour and texture are produced. - Grout floated finish: Remove the forms while the concrete is green.
-Dampen the surface and spread a slurry, using hessian pads or sponge rubber floats.
-Remove surplus slurry and work until a uniform colour and texture are produced.
+Rub fine sand into the surface until a uniform colour and texture are produced.

 CONCRETE- FINISHES 3.2